SniperPickAxe/FVT-fabric-modified/README.md

 * ### AutoElytra

     If you have a chestplate on and an elytra in your inventory will automatically swap them when flying/landing.
 NOTE: will pick the items from the upper-left corner first so if you have multiple chestplates the one closer to that corner will be picked first.

+* ### FastTrade

+    If you hold shift while clicking on a villager trade it will automatically perform the trade.
+Basically shift-clicks the output slot for you, therefore saving you a click.

 * ### Use Delay